-All 3 types of human ehrlichioses are nationally notifiable diseases.
+All types of human ehrlichioses and anaplasmosis are nationally notifiable diseases.

-Seasonality is due to higher likelihood of tick exposure/bite when people spend more time outdoors.
+Seasonality is due to higher likelihood of tick exposure/bite when people spend more time outdoors in warmer months.

-Ehrlichiosis is a tick-borne emerging infection of white blood cells that is caused by 3 different gram-negative bacteria from the Anaplasmataceae family: Ehrlichia ewingii , E chaffeensis , and Anaplasma phagocytophilum .
-The type of ehrlichiosis that develops depends on the infecting bacteria and includes human monocytotropic/monocytic ehrlichiosis (HME), human granulocytotropic/granulocytic anaplasmosis (HGA), and human ewingii ehrlichiosis (HEE).
+Tick-borne emerging infections of white blood cells that are most commonly caused by 3 different gram-negative bacteria from the Anaplasmataceae family: Ehrlichia ewingii , E chaffeensis , and Anaplasma phagocytophilum .
+Ehrlichia muris -like agent (EMLA) also causes symptomatic infection and is the most recently recognized form of human ehrlichiosis.
+The type of infection that develops depends on the infecting bacteria and includes human monocytotropic/monocytic ehrlichiosis (HME), human granulocytotropic/granulocytic anaplasmosis (HGA), and human ewingii ehrlichiosis (HEE).
 The clinical manifestations of each type are generally the same.
 This monograph deals with human infection only.

 Department of Pathology